santec-corporation/Santec_USB_Control_Scripts/README.md

 <details>
 <summary><h2>Writing your own script [Python Demo]</h2> </summary>

-1) Make sure that the DLL directory containing all the three DLLs in the same directory as your script.
+1) Make sure that the DLL directory contains all the three DLLs in the same directory as your script.
 2) Basic Imports,
     ```python
     import clr      # Using the 'pythonnet' package, which provides Python bindings for .NET